 *Learn about permaculture principals click here for a great permaculture resource

 *Start an orchard with fruit and nut trees, learn how to prune & maintain them click here to learn about fruit trees

 *Learn how to make compost tea (click here to learn about it!)

 *Learn about basic garden tools, how to maintain them and which one to use for different jobs

 *Learn how to capture & use rainwater

 *Learn about how to humanely butcher animals.
 Even if you don’t intend to do it yourself, it’s a good idea to know the basics.
-If you can’t do the deed yourself, either find a local butcher who can process your animals, join a local CSA that includes meat or buy directly from a local farmer
+If you can’t do the deed yourself but still are interested in farm raised meat, either find a local butcher who can process your animals, join a local CSA that includes meat, or buy directly from a local farmer

 *Learn how to humanely hunt and/or fish – and how to properly clean the animal & responsibly handle a gun